vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 My current thinking is that the cognitive and auditory overload of listening to educational content during meals, meal prep, and post-meal cleanup might be adding up to too much.
-While not the primary driver, I think it's a lever I should adjust based on my overall level of fatigue, and I should stop doing it to the extent feasible until I feel fully recovered energy-wise.
-Specifically:
+I've formulated some best practices to keep these under control.
+See [best pratices around exertion and stimulation](../../best-practices/best-practies-around-exertion-and-stimulation.md) for more information.

-* Don't keep anything on during meal cleanup
+## 2024-10-13: Atrantil two doses and continued low symptoms + low fermentation scores

-* During meals and meal prep, lean toward a mix of at least 50% relaxing entertainment
+On 2024-10-13, I experienced an increase in discomfort in the late morning, a little before exercise, but it mostly subsided on its own, leaving only a little bit of unease in its wake.
+I continued taking two doses of Atrantil.
+My FoodMarble Aire 2 breath test score taken in the early afternoon showed low fermentation score values.